lmihailovic/lukam.xyz/content/software/index.md

 +++
-"Title": "Software",
+"Title": "Software"
-"Description": "An assortment of sorted programs and pieces of software which I have written (or perhaps had a hand in writing)."
 +++
+An assortment of sorted software which I have written (or perhaps had a hand in writing).